 It turns out the colonists have come into contact with a sentient water dwelling virus that turns humans into damp and very aggressive zombies, complete with genuinely scary facial effects work.
 Think of the rage virus from 28 Days Later with water instead of blood.

-A running theme during Tennant’s tenure was that his Doctor is burdened with a strong sense of loss and loneliness, both of which start to overwhelm him towards the finale of The Waters of Mars.
+A running theme during Tennant’s tenure was that his Doctor is burdened with a strong sense of loss and loneliness, both of which start to overwhelm him toward the finale of The Waters of Mars.
 When combined with the gruesome infected humans the end result is a truly powerful 60 minute special.

 8. The Girl in the Fireplace 2006.